Independent Living Skills

 Student Self-Management Attendant Services

 A program through which post-secondary students with disabilities manage their own educational attendants.
 The Nova Scotia Department of Education funds this program.
-Each year ILNS trains and supports about 20 university and college students across the province.
+Each year ILNS trains and supports about 20 university and college students.